Skip to main content

 Anonymous usage data: how many sessions, how long, which departments, which languages.
 You get a monthly report proving the value to your council.

 Pilot pricing starts at $725/month based on town size.
 No setup fees.
 No contracts.
 No hardware.
 Cancel anytime.
-The only risk is not having it when someone needs it.
+The real risk is not having it when someone needs it.

 💵